ColiZei/CoONet/README.md

 # CoONet

-A Social Network Project to practice Vue.js and Symfony
+A Social Network Project to practice Vue.js and Symfony API Platform

 # Installation